intel/mlir-extensions/docs/rfcs/XeGPU.md

 |nbarrier_arrive	| operation ::= xegpu.nbarrier_arrive $nbarrier : type($nbarrier) | xegpu.nbarrier_arrive %nbarrier : !xegpu.nbarrier |
 |nbarrier_wait	| operation ::= xegpu.nbarrier_wait $nbarrier : type($nbarrier) | xegpu.nbarrier_wait %nbarrier : !xegpu.nbarrier |
 |fence	| operation ::= xegpu.fence attr-dict | xegpu.fence {scope = gpu, memory_kind = global} |

-The XeGPU dialect supports lowering from [XeTile dialects]{./XeTile.md}.
-The tile-based XeTile operation can be further decomposed to multiple XeGPU ops.
-For example, XeTile.load_tile operation is lowered to XeGPU’s load_nd or load operations.
-Compared with the
-XeTile dialect, the XeGPU dialect works with even smaller matrix sizes, since XeGPU operations map to one hardware instruction in most cases.

 XeGPU supports two flavors of load/store operations: n-dimension load (nd load) and scattered load.
 Both need a tensor descriptor to describe the addresses/offsets to a data block.
 The descriptor is used for load/store/prefetch, and then updated for reuse with the